-But at least it gives me an excuse to make some homemade root vegetable soup today.
+But at least it gave me an excuse to make some homemade root vegetable soup last week.
 I love root vegetable soup because it’s such a hearty soup.

 Root vegetable soup gets its name from just what it sounds like… root vegetables.
-And root vegetables are vegetables that grow underground or in the earth, like potatoes, rutabagas, and carrots.
+And root vegetables are vegetables that grow underground or on the earth, like potatoes, rutabagas, and carrots.

 Root Vegetable Soup